kelseyhightower/kubernetes-the-hard-way/vagrant/README.md

 ## Kernel Settings

-1. Disable cgroups v2.
-I found that Kubernetes currently doesn't play nice with cgroups v2, therefore we need to set a kernel boot parameter in grub to switch back to v1.
 1. Install the `br_netfilter` kernel module that permits kube-proxy to manipulate IP tables rules.
 1. Add the two tunables `net.bridge.bridge-nf-call-iptables=1` and `net.ipv4.ip_forward=1` also required for successful pod networking.